rothos/protocol_1/index.md

 1. beautiful, ugly
 1. that is something that has some attribute or property, that doesn’t have that same attribute or property

 Further notes:

 - You might also write/think/say things (assertions) and then incline towards generating relevant (apparent, seeming, believed, thought, felt, wondered, imagined, suspected, endorsed, something…) counterexamples or contradictions to those things.
 And then use the things and the counterexamples or contradictions to improve on the original thing or to write a better thing not subject to the original counterexamples or contradictions.
-- Some additional good concepts, semi-separately, are “error correction,” “counterfactual,” “counterexample…”
+- Some additional good concepts, semi-separately, are “error correction”, “counterfactual”, “counterexample”, ….

 ##### p2